 Look at your mattress.
 If it’s lumpy, threadbare, bent, or bowed, and has mattress springs sticking out of the fabric, it’s time for a new one.
 Sometimes it’s not so clear, and you should listen to what your body is telling you.
 If you’re waking up with back or shoulder pain, your mattress might be too firm and putting extra stress on those parts, or too soft and not supporting you enough.
-Explore your mattress options and types—memory foam, innerspring, hybrid, latex, and adjustable air.
+Explore your mattress options and types—memory foam, innerspring, hybrid, adjustable air, latex, and non-toxic mattresses.

 Turn Off the Screens

 Another way to get a better night’s sleep is to decrease EMF exposure.
 Electromagnetic fields (EMFs) emit radiation, which is possibly carcinogenic to humans and has been linked to adverse health effects, such as disruption to the nervous system and cell membranes’ permeability affecting things like sleep and mental health.
 EMFs are used to enable modern devices, including microwaves, mobile telecommunications infrastructure and phones, Wi-Fi, and Bluetooth.

 Electronics, also, have bright screens and blue spectrum light, similar to sunlight, which tells your brain it’s still daytime, disrupting your circadian rhythm.
 We know it’s irresistible but you should avoid checking your phone for texts, emails, and tweets one last time before bed.
 For that matter, eliminate all screens an hour before bed.
 Spending an hour off the grid is also good because it gives your brain permission to stand down and relax.

 Exercise During the Day